 Many University of Suffolk undergraduate courses are offered on a part-time basis.
 Part-time courses offer a more flexible approach to learning, allowing students to complete their studies over a longer period of time.
 For further information relating to part-time study please visit our Frequently Asked Questions page.

 Students wanting to apply for the School-Centred Initial Teacher Training (SCITT) programmes must apply through the Teacher Training application form on UCAS.
-For further information on the opportunities available in the surrounding areas please see below;
+For further information on the opportunities available in the surrounding areas please see below (please contact providers directly about vacancies first);

 The University of Suffolk Graduate School is pleased to offer suitable applicants the opportunity to study at Postgraduate Research level in a wide range of subject areas including Leadership and Enterprise, Social Science and Health Services Research.
 To make an enquiry or for further information on the application process please visit the Graduate School webpages.
 Should you wish to contact the Graduate School directly please email firstname.lastname@example.org